This page provides an introduction to the MPhil course in Epidemiology.

 2) What is this course like?

 This is a full-time, demanding course with around 24 hours of compulsory contact time equivalent to four full teaching days each week and a substantial amount of self-directed study.
-A variety of teaching and learning methods are used, including lectures, practical exercises, one-to-one supervisions and self-directed learning.
+Students benefit from small class sizes and a variety of teaching and learning methods are used, including lectures, practical exercises, one-to-one supervisions and self-directed learning.
 The level moves from basic to advanced epidemiology and biostatistics within the three terms.

 3) Research environment for this course

-The MPhil is based at the Cambridge Institute of Public Health, at the heart of one of the leading biomedical centres in the world, the Cambridge Biomedical Campus.
+The MPhil is offered by the Department of Public Health and Primary Care.
+Teaching is based at the Cambridge Institute of Public Health, at the heart of one of the leading biomedical centres in the world, the Cambridge Biomedical Campus.
 See more about the research environment.

 4) Course Content